By Mike Genet

 The public hearing had been conducted Nov.
 18, but Council deferred the application to staff, as Dougherty wished to learn about other locations operated by Konik.

-Page 2 of 2 - “I wanted to do due diligence, and it all came back very good,” said Dougherty, who then told the new owner, Raja Ansin Manzoor, that he was impressed with how the place had been cleaned and spruced up.
+“I wanted to do due diligence, and it all came back very good,” said Dougherty, who then told the new owner, Raja Ansin Manzoor, that he was impressed with how the place had been cleaned and spruced up.

 “Sometimes businesses fit better in some areas than others,” Dougherty said during the end-of-meeting comments, referring to the two liquor licenses.